-INFRACTION CONSEQUENCE 1.
-Unexcused Late to Class Conference with student Every three lates to class will result in detention.
+INFRACTION CONSEQUENCE Unexcused Late to Class Conference with student Every three lates to class will result in detention.
 Chronic lateness will result in: In-School Suspension Social Probation 2.
 Unexcused late to school Conference with student Every five lates to school will result in detention.
 Chronic lateness will result in: In-School Suspension Social Probation 3.Unexcused absence from Class (class cut) Will result in the following: Conference with student In-school suspension In-school suspension and Saturday detention PINS Complaint/Petition may be filed Parent/guardians will be notified each time 4.Truancy/Unexcused absence from school Will result in the following: Conference with student In-school suspension In-school suspension and Saturday detention PINS Complaint/Petition may be filed Parent/guardians will be notified each time 5.
 Failure to report to after school detention Will result in the following: In-school suspension the following day Detention that afternoon 6.
 Leaving school grounds without permission Will result in the following: In-school suspension In-school suspension and Saturday detention Out-of-school suspension Parent/guardians will be notified each time Social Probation 7.
-Inappropriate language/behavior Disruptive behavior Disrespect for authority Insubordination to staff member Depending on seriousness and frequency offense, consequences will include: Student conference Detention In-School Suspension Out-of-School Suspension Possession and/or use of electronic devices (cell phones, I-pods, MP3 players, headphones) Student conference Confiscate until the end of the day Return to parent/guardian only Chronic offenses may result in in-school suspension Serious offenses (including but not limited to videotaping of altercations, faculty, staff, students, etc.) may result internal or external suspension up to five days.

-- Wearing of hats, hoods, head coverings, coats, back packs during the school day - Student conference - Student will be asked to remove/replace article of clothing and place in locker. - Refusal may result in In-School Suspension or Saturday detention - Parent/guardians will be notified
+Inappropriate language/behavior Disruptive behavior Disrespect for authority Insubordination to staff member Depending on seriousness and frequency offense, consequences will include: Student conference Detention In-School Suspension Out-of-School Suspension Possession and/or use of electronic devices (cell phones, I-Pods, headphones, etc.) to include videotaping, photographing recording and/or distributing in any way.
+Based on administrative decision, seriousness and frequency of the offense, consequences may result in: Staff member will confiscate the electronic device until the end of the day The electronic device will be returned to parent/guardian only Parent/student conference Saturday and/or after-school detention In-School suspension Out-of-school suspension Wearing of hats, hoods, head coverings, coats, back packs during the school day Based on administrative decision, seriousness and frequency of the offense, consequences may result in: Student will be asked to remove/replace article of clothing and place in locker Article of clothing will be returned to parent/guardian only Parent/student conference Saturday and/or after-school detention In-School suspension Out-of-school suspension